belongtothenight/Drone_Motion_Control/README.md

 # IITF_FinalProject_DroneMotionControl
+### **This program is still under development**
-Developing start in 2022.06.05 15:28
+- Developing start in 2022.06.05 15:28
-Code version: v2.1.1
+- Code version: v2.1.1
-Author: Dachuan Chen
+- Author: Dachuan Chen

 ## Description
 Based on the data generated from FRCNN test, this program shows how the drone will fly according to it.

-**This program is still under development**

-'''ruby
-require 'redcarpet'
-markdown = Redcarpet.new("This program is still under development") puts markdown.to_html
-'''

 ## File Requirement
 1. target_coordinate.csv / Detail data of FRCNN labeled coordinate.